Roland7869/book-to-screen/README.md

 # License

-A license should be added before publishing the repository.

-For a fully open-source project, consider:

 * **MIT License** — simple and permissive
 * **Apache License 2.0** — permissive with additional patent protections
 * **GPLv3** — requires derivative open-source projects to remain open source

-For this project, the **MIT License** would probably be the simplest choice for an initial public release.